 But how did he start?
 Of course, this kind of success does not come overnight.
 Hardly a year, even.

 While being a mechanical engineering student at Far Eastern University, young Ramon worked odd jobs to support his family and studies.
-In a 2018 commencement speech, he said that it is during this period where he learned how to do business from the ground up.
+In a 2018 commencement speech, he said that it is this period where he learned how to do business from the ground up.

 “One of the reasons for my accomplishments is because of my ability to read people and situations.
 I am able to adapt.
 I make tough decisions based on gut instinct,” he told the graduates.

 Evidently, after graduating in 1980, he capitalized on his social IQ and worked in his father’s shop in Tondo, Manila repairing motor vehicles.
 This path – Ramon essentially did not practice the mechanical engineering profession, but it turned out well for him anyway – led him to meeting Eduardo “Danding” Cojuangco, the owner of SMC, through his son Mark when Ramon sold luxury cars and their parts.
-Both Cojuangcos loved cars, so one could say that it was a match made in heaven.
+Both Cojuangcos loved cars, one could say it was a match made in heaven.

 Impressed by Ramon’s talent in doing business, the top industry tycoon Danding hired him to handle the cement business called Northern Cement (now an affiliate of Eagle Cement, where Ang serves as its President).
 When the EDSA Revolution broke out, Ramon maneuvered the business away from Mr Cojuangco who was exiled for a few years, and upon return he allowed Ramon to manage SMC and eventually sell him a majority of the company’s shares.

 From there, Ramon rose to the top and transformed San Miguel Corporation to what it is today.
 Along with this achievement, he became a kind of chief executive who never forgets his roots and the people who work for and with him.